intel/ciao-webui/README.md

 The root of the ciao_config.json is the "environment", and should match the NODE_ENV environment variable.
 Then the parameters **controller**, **keystone** and **ui** will follow.
+Note: an alternate configuration file may be used by running npm start with a config_file parameter.

+....npm start -- config_file="Path to configuration file"

 ######controller